-- Employees assigned to Communication Division, Patrol/K-9, and normally scheduled and assigned to work on the Fourth of July holiday, will be credited the number of hours of annual leave equal to the number of hours they were required to work. - Employees assigned to the Communications Division, Patrol/K-9, and on regular leave on the Fourth of July holiday who are required to work overtime on the Fourth of July holiday, will be credited a minimum of eight hours of annual leave plus any work hours extended beyond an eight hour shift. - 3.
-Employees assigned to other than the Communications Division, Patrol/K-9, (i.e. CIB, Youth Division, Traffic Management Division) who are required to work overtime on the Fourth of July holiday, will be credited a minimum of eight hours of annual leave plus any work hours extended beyond an eight hour shift. - (g) Holiday pay will not be paid when a member is on approved leave of absence without pay or when an employee is directed to report to work and fails to do so.
+- 1. Members assigned to Patrol/K-9, and normally scheduled and assigned to work on the Fourth of July holiday, will be credited the numbers of ours of annual leave equal to the number of hours they were required to work. - 2.
+Members assigned to Patrol/K-9, and on regular leave on the Fourth of July holiday who are required to work overtime on the Fourth of July holiday, will be credited a minimum of eight hours of annual leave plus any work hours extended beyond an eight hours shift. - 3.
+Members assigned to other than Patrol/K-9, (i.e. CIB, Youth Division, Traffic Management Division) who are required to work overtime on the Fourth of July holiday, will be credited a minimum of eight hours of annual leave plus any work hours extended beyond an eight hour shift. - (g) Holiday pay will not be paid when an employee is on approved leave of absence without pay or when an employee is directed to report to work and fails to do so.

-Section 10.2. - Annual Leave.
+Section 11.2. - Annual Leave.